molily/molily.de/_posts/2020-11-21-testing-angular.md

 License: <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike (CC BY-SA 4.0)</a>

-The example code is free and unencumbered software released into the public domain.
+All example code is free and unencumbered software released into the public domain.
 See [Unlicense](https://unlicense.org/).

+The Flickr search example application uses the [Flickr API](https://www.flickr.com/services/api/) but is not endorsed or certified by Flickr, Inc. or SmugMug, Inc. Flickr is a trademark of Flickr, Inc. The displayed photos are property of their respective owners.

 Cover photo: Flying probes testing a printed circuit board by genkur, [licensed from iStock](https://www.istockphoto.com/photo/printed-circuit-board-during-a-flying-probe-test-gm1144549508-307752215).